Aurskog-Høland

-Aurskog-Høland is a municipality in Akershus in Viken county, Norway.
+Aurskog-Høland is a municipality in Akershus county, Norway.
 It is part of the Romerike traditional region.
 The administrative centre of the municipality is the village of Bjørkelangen.
-The municipality of Rømskog, in Østfold county was merged into Aurskog-Høland on January 1, 2020.
+The municipality of Rømskog, in Østfold county was merged into Aurskog-Høland on 1 January 2020.

 General information

 Name

 The new municipality of Aurskog-Høland was created on 1 January 1966 after the merger of the four old municipalities of Aurskog, Nordre Høland, Søndre Høland, and Setskog.

 The name Aurskog comes from the old Ør farm (Old Norse: Aurr which means "gravel").
 The last element is skog (Old Norse: skógr which means "wood" therefore the meaning of the full name is "the woods around the farm Aurr".
 Prior to 1918, the name was written "Urskog".

 The name Høland is an old district name.
 The first element is høy which means "hay" and the last element is land which means "land".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 4 February 1983.
 The arms show a black European crayfish (Astacus astacus) on a gold background.
 It was derived from an older logo of the municipality.
 The logo showed a typical landscape of the area, a lake surrounded by woods and a crayfish in the lake.
 To place the whole composition in a shield to create the arms was not allowed according to Norwegian heraldic rules, so the crayfish was chosen as a symbol.